Offbeatmammal/ec_map/README.md

 # Usage

-To use simply open the page.
+To use: *_simply open the page_*.
-- Defaults to first circuit in the list, or 1st one shown, or you can select a circuit to display from the drop-down
+- Defaults to first circuit in the list, or last one used, or you can select a circuit to display from the drop-down
 - Add a unit either by clicking or drag and drop.
 Call signs must be unique.
 - To show a vehicle is dispatched but not yet on-scene, click.
 Click to toggle animation off again
 - To rename a unit, double-click on it.